end-4/dots-hyprland/README.md

  ![dots-hyprland](./screenshot-9.png)

 # If you're here only for eww...
- - `monitor=eDP-1, addreserved, 32, 0, 0, 0` (replace "eDP-1" with your monitor name)
+ - `monitor=eDP-1, addreserved, `y`, 0, 0, 0` (replace "eDP-1" with your monitor name) (`y=53` for osu!lazer branch, `y=32` for linage branch)
- - Start with `eww open bar && eww open barbg` (or put the config somewhere and source it)
+ - Start with `eww open bar && eww open bg-decor` (or put the config somewhere and source it)
+ - For linage branch, also run: `eww open barbg`
- - See instructions below for how to use it efficiently
+ - See "Further eww instructions" below for how to use it efficiently

 # Instructions
  - **Backup if you need**